FundamentalOfProgramming-SUT-2022/project-shayandesu/README.md

 • cutstr: Cutting a part of a text file to clipboard.
 • pastestr: Pasting content that had been copied inside a file.
 • find: Finding a certain text inside a file with various attributes
-• replace: replace a text inside a file with another text with attributes
+• replace: Replace a text inside a file with another text with attributes
+• grep: Searching for a text inside multiple files

+changes to be made:
+• adding alternatives with <\> to avoid complication caused by next command
+• adding alternative for space in <grep>
+• fixing bugs caused by carriage return